Tikquuss/meta_XLM/README.md

 You can also (and optionally) have monolingual data available (en.txt, de.txt and fr.txt; in `MONO_PATH` folder).
 Parallel and monolingual data can all be in the same folder.

 [OPUS collections](http://opus.nlpl.eu/) is a good source of dataset.
 We illustrate in the [opus.sh](opus.sh) script how to download the data from opus and convert it to a text file.
+Another source for other_languages-english data is [anki Tab-delimited Bilingual Sentence Pairs](http://www.manythings.org/anki/).
+Simply download the .zip file, unzip to extract the other_language.txt file.
+This file usually contains data in the form of `sentence_en sentence_other_language other_information' on each line.
+You have to make your own extraction script in two files : en-ol.en.txt and en-ol.ol.txt with ol=other_language.

 Move to the `XLM` folder in advance.